truejams/LoRa_Rescue/README.md

   - Then, Selenium snapshots the opened webpage
   - Change browser_driver directory accordingly
   - Download chromedriver at: https://sites.google.com/a/chromium.org/chromedriver/downloads
+- New libraries used:
+  - pip install selenium

 Revised build v0.4.6 [Ianny]
 - In the cartToGPS() function, the types of output lat and lon were changed to lists
 - Mapped the K-means graph in an html file using the folium library
+- New libraries used:
+  - pip install folium

 Revised build v0.4.5 [Ianny]
 - Enabled frequency distribution